.png?width=500&height=256&name=Generated%20Item%20(7).png)

 .png)

-Overwhelmed by the IB?
-Master organization with our expert guide.
-Learn to manage EE & IA deadlines, prioritize tasks, and build a balanced schedule without burnout.
+Master IB organization and conquer overwhelm!
+Get expert tips to manage EE & IA deadlines, prioritize tasks, and build a balanced study schedule without burnout.

 Professional Support for the Final Push